Complete Glossary of Terms

 System.
 The server that listens on a specified port for incoming connections to InterSystems IRIS and dispatches them to the appropriate subsystem.
-The default superserver port is 51773; if 51773 is not available, the superserver listens on the next available number higher than 51773.
+The default superserver port is 1972; if 1972 is not available, the superserver listens on the next available port, starting with 51773.
 To set the superserver port number, use the Superserver Port Number field of the Memory and Startup page of the Management Portal (System Administration > Configuration > System Configuration > Memory and Startup).

 Objects.
 The process of automatically pulling embedded and persistent objects into memory as soon as they are referenced.
 Also known as “lazy loading.”

 Objects.
 The classes that provide built-in functionality to InterSystems IRIS.

 System.
 A definition of the system resources that InterSystems IRIS uses at startup.
 You define system configurations with the Management Portal.

 System.
 The directory where the InterSystems IRIS database resides that contains InterSystems IRIS system globals, system routines and routines for InterSystems IRIS manager and % utilities.
 It is the subdirectory MGR in your InterSystems IRIS installation directory.